Joy Hester: Legacy

 John and Sunday Reed organised a commemorative exhibition of Hester's work in 1963.
 In 1978, a street in the Canberra suburb of Chisholm was named Hester Place in her honour.
 In 1981, Janine Burke, Hester's biographer, curated the first major retrospective at the National Gallery of Victoria.
 Hester's life and work was the subject of a documentary, The Good Looker, in 1995.
 A plaque was erected in 1999 at the Box Hill Cemetery in honour of Hester's contribution to the arts.
 Reviewing her work for Time in 2001, Michael Fitzgerald wrote "Forty-one years after her death, Hester's drawings still suck the oxygen from the air, providing some of the clearest-eyed images in Australian art".
 In 2018 her Love and The Lovers series of works featured in a joint exhibit with Patricia Piccinini at TarraWarra Museum of Art.
 Piccinini credited Hester as a major influence on her own practice; stating: "I love the way her painting, especially those with merged features, are simultaneously surreal and figurative.
 I am really interested in depictions of love and intimacy in my own work, so I find Hester's approach very inspiring".

-Two plays have been written about her life: Joy by Christine Croyden, and Hester by Wendy Beckett.
-Joy Hester's art was included in the exhibition, Know My Name: Australian Women Artists 1900 to Now at the National Gallery of Australia, in 2021-2022.
+Three plays have been written about her life: Joy by Christine Croyden, Hester by Wendy Beckett.
+Joy Hester's art was included in the exhibition, Know My Name: Australian Women Artists 1900 to Now at the National Gallery of Australia, in 2021-2022, and ‘Where is Joy?’ by Emma Louise Pursey, a one-woman show performed by the playwright at fortyfivedownstairs in Melbourne in 2025.